-Dividend payments with respect to our ADSs or Class A ordinary shares and proceeds from the sale, exchange or redemption of our ADSs or ordinary shares may be subject to information reporting to the Internal Revenue Service and possible United States backup withholding.
-Backup withholding will not apply, however, to a U.S. Holder who furnishes a correct taxpayer identification number and makes other required certifications, or who is otherwise exempt from backup withholding.
-U.S. Holders that are required to establish their exempt status generally must provide such certification on IRS Form W-9.
-U.S. Holders should consult their tax advisors regarding the application of the United States information reporting and backup withholding rules.
+In addition, dividend payments with respect to our ADSs or Class A ordinary shares and proceeds from the sale or other disposition of our ADSs or Class A ordinary shares may be subject to information reporting to the Internal Revenue Service.
+U.S. Holders are urged to consult their tax advisors regarding the application of the United States information reporting rules to their particular circumstances.